-WineStatistics will be evaluating wines in no particular order on no particular schedule.
-Just stay tuned and you will never miss one.
+We will be evaluating wines in no particular order on no particular schedule.
+Just stay tuned and you will never miss our reviews.
 If the wine is tasted more than once, the rating table will be updated so as to reflect all the new impressions and observations.
-The logic is simple – the more we taste, the more we learn.

 Alexander Vik had a dream: to create the best wine in the World.
 To turn vision into reality, the research team took more than 4000 soil samples and investigated all the elements of terroir – they performed soil analyses, hydric flows, thermal amplitude, geographic orientation and the region’s unusual wind conditions.
 The vineyard’s location was selected only after two years of exhaustive scientific research, after they identified the ideal terroir from which to grow the finest grapes – the Millahue Valley of Chile.
 The next step was the mapping of the best plots for planting – first, for each plot the research team mapped the rootstocks, then the grape varieties, then the clones of each variety, after all, if you dream to make the best wine in the world, you can not leave anything to chance.